 - Clear braces

 A crown is a restoration used when a filling will not work because there is not enough tooth structure left, or you have a cracked tooth.
 The crown will cover the entire chewing surface and sides of the tooth.
-It is performed in 2 dental appointments, the first consists of preparing the tooth for the crown and taking an impression.
+It is performed in two dental appointments.
+The first consists of preparing the tooth for the crown and taking an impression.
 You will leave the office with a temporary crown in place.
 There are several types of materials that can be used for the crown.
-We use All-Porcelain(ceramic) dental materials, or gold alloy.
+We use all-porcelain(ceramic) or gold alloy.
 The second appointment is for the cementation of the crown.

 Implants are a popular and effective way to replace missing teeth.
 There are three general phases of implant treatment:

-1. Placement of the implant, done by an Oral Surgeon.
+- Placement of the implant, done by Dr. Matt in our office.

-2. The healing process, some patients may need to wait several months until the implant is completely integrated and replacement teeth can be attached to the implant.
+- The healing process.
+Some patients may need to wait several months until the implant is completely integrated and replacement teeth can be attached to the implant.

-3. Placement of the Prosthesis (artificial tooth or teeth).
+- Placement of the prosthesis (artificial tooth or teeth).

 Tooth discoloration is a common complaint by many people.
 Did you know that many common foods and drinks can cause the discoloration?
 This does not have to be permanent though, you can do something about it.
-We have several options for whitening your teeth.
+We offer a couple of options for whitening your teeth.
 Why not ask next time you are in what they are!